 Mathematics

-At Univ, we have a strong team of tutors in Mathematics and Statistics, as well as Computer Science and Philosophy, and we welcome applicants to read Mathematics and all of the related joint schools: Mathematics & Statistics, Mathematics & Computer Science, and Mathematics & Philosophy.
-We are committed to giving our students the encouragement and support that they need to succeed.
-Throughout their first and second years, students are supported by College tutorials and small group classes.
-During the third and fourth years, teaching in Mathematics is largely based on departmental classes, but we continue to offer support and advice, as well as assistance with revision and exam preparation.
+At Univ, you can apply to study Mathematics and all of the related joint schools: Mathematics & Statistics, Mathematics & Computer Science, and Mathematics & Philosophy.
+Throughout your first and second years, you will be supported by College tutorials and small group classes.
+During the third and fourth years, teaching is largely based in the department, but we continue to offer support and advice, as well as assistance with revision and exam preparation.

 Resources